 Contract: $1.8 million AAV, UFA this summer, no trade protection

-Hey, are you interested in a pending free agent Ottawa Senators forward who is going to cost you significantly less than Matt Duchene and Mark Stone?
-Then you're probably feeling a Dzingel run down your leg for an exciting 26-year-old who is having a career year (in a contract year).
+Hey, are you interested in a pending free-agent Ottawa Senators forward who is going to cost you significantly less than Matt Duchene and Mark Stone?
+Then you're probably feeling a Dzingel for an exciting 26-year-old who is having a career year (in a contract year).
 That cap hit means every team looking for offense on the wing -- from the Bruins to the Islanders to the Sharks to the Avalanche -- will be in the market here.
-Dzingel is your prototypical "guy who seems like he won't cost much in a trade who someone ends up overpaying for because several teams coveted him" type of deadline player.
+Dzingel is your prototypical "guy who seems like he won't cost much in a trade but someone ends up overpaying because several teams covet him" type of deadline player.

 Micheal Ferland, LW/RW, Carolina Hurricanes